 Sep9

-16:24 Then Jesus said to his disciples, (The Twelve) “If anyone (Expresses not an invitation, but a summons and ultimatum-(New) Not just the Elite or the super spiritual, but all believers.
-Not just the pastor, not just the staff, not just church leaders, not just the spiritually gifted, but every believer.-(New) would come after me (Expresses one who truly desires to follow and live for Jesus.
-Expresses a firm resolve and active decision, to set one’s heart on.
-Emphasizes a condition for discipleship-(New) he must deny himself (533-To disown or renounce self.
-To give up ownership.
-To renounce the old self.
-To die to self-rule, self-reliance, self-sufficiency, self-interests, fleshy-desires.
-To have the capacity to Save yourself or be the person God wants you to be-(New) and take up (assume, bear, submit, daily.-{Luke 9:23} The verb tense is continually, day-in and day-out) his cross (The Roman practice to which a criminal were forced to carry their cross to the place of execution.
-Expresses a willingness to endure hardships, trials, sufferings.
-Or to take up God’s agenda, plan, will, mission, work, to go all in. ) and follow me.
-(To follow Jesus teachings and example.)
+16:24 Then Jesus said to his disciples, “If anyone (Expresses not an invitation, but a summons and ultimatum-(New) Not just the pastor, not just the staff, not just church leaders, not just the spiritually gifted, but every believer.-(New) would come after me.
+(Expresses a firm resolve and active decision, to set one’s heart on.
+Emphasizes a condition for discipleship-(New) he must deny himself (To have the capacity to Save yourself or be the person God wants you to be-(New) and take up (The verb tense is continually, day-in and day-out-(New) his cross and follow me.
+(To think like Jesus, to act like Jesus, to treat others the way He would treat others-(New) (For Complete Expository See Book)

-“Teaches how believers must be willing to follow Jesus no matter the costs, sacrifices, or hardships.” ⇒ Will you take up your cross and follow Jesus whatever may come.
+“Teaches the importance of counting the costs & sacrifices involved in following Jesus.” ⇒ Many want the benefits of a relationship with Jesus without the costs and sacrifices.
+Following Jesus may be costly but its worth it.
+Will you take up your cross and follow Jesus whatever may come.
 Will you take up your cross and follow Jesus even if it costs you everything?
 Martin Luther once said “A religion that gives nothing, costs nothing, and suffers nothing is worth nothing.”
 No sacrifice should be too greats in serving Jesus.
 Jim Elliot an American missionary once said; “He is no fool who gives what he cannot keep to gain what he cannot lose”.
 Taking up the cross and following Jesus is easy when life runs smoothly.
 But true cross-bearing is revealed during trials and hardships.
 Each day we take up our cross.
 There are many who follow Jesus in the breaking of bread.
 But few as far as drinking the cup of suffering.
 Many follow Jesus in the morality of His teachings, but few in the indignity of the cross.
 Many will follow Jesus on Sunday, but walk their own path on Monday.

-“Teaches how Jesus doesn’t want casual half-hearted followers, but committed disciples who are all in.” ⇒ Discipleship is not a once-off decision, but a whole way of life.
-There’s no room for sunday only Christians.
+“Teaches how Jesus doesn’t want casual half-hearted followers, but committed disciples who are all in.” ⇒ There’s’ no halfway, toe in the water Salvation.
+Discipleship is not a one-time decision in believing and accepting Him as Savior and then forget about it.
+But a life-time decision to follow after Him.
+There’s no room for Sunday only Christians.
 Many try to sprinkle a little bit of God onto their lifestyle.
 A little bit of Jesus, a little bit of church.
-And because their unwillingness to actually surrender to Him their missing out.
-When Jesus says, “follow me,” He is calling us, not just to hang out with Him, or tag along, but to a devout, different, and dedicated, life.
+When Jesus says, “follow me,” He is calling us, not just to hang out with Him, or tag along.
+But to a devout, different, and dedicated life to Him.
 Discipleship is a all or nothing proposition.
 Either your all in or your all out.
-There’s no half way measures in being a disciple either you go all the way or you go no way.
-Either your sold out to Jesus or your not.
+There’s no half-measures in being a disciple either you go all the way or you go no way.
+Either your sold out or your not.
 To take up your cross is where the rubber meets the road.
 To be a disciple you have to have some skin in the game.
-You can’t just be a church attendee or a church goer.
+You can’t just be a church goer.
 There’s a big difference between being a fan and being a follower.
 You cant say I’ll be a Christian, but I don’t want to be one of those Jesus freaks.
 I’ll go to church, but don’t expect me to do all that bible reading and praying.
 Jesus doesn’t offer the option for secret discipleships, but bold confession.
 For Jesus discipleship is not a part time volunteer work or a extra curricular activity.
 Discipleship is not something you just add onto your life, like a hobby or something to feel good about.
 Discipleship is not a decision of a moment, it is a decision for a lifetime.
 Discipleship is not a result of easy compliance, but a deliberate and irrevocable decision.
 Discipleship is not just a decision about the past, but a decision for the present and the future, that’s there’s no turning back.
 Are you all in and sold out to Jesus no matter what it takes?
 Or are you just a fan or spectator at best?
 Some want a relationship with Jesus that is easy and comfortable, as long as it doesn’t cost them too much.
-Casual believers will seek spiritual shortcuts and happiness above everything else.
+Casual believers will seek convenience and ease.
+Committed believers seek maturity and growth.
+Casual believers will seek spiritual shortcuts and quick fixes.
 Committed believers will seek self-discipline and what pleases God.
-Casual believers will seek God only when their in trouble, or when it’s convenient for them in what they want and need.
+Casual believers will seek God when it’s convenient for them in what they want and need.
 Committed believers will say how can I better serve you or how can I serve in the church.
 Casual believers will fall away at the first sign of trouble and adversity.
 Committed believers will stay true to Jesus through thick and then.
 When making a decision to follow Jesus its more than simply agreeing with Him or even believing on Him.
 A decision for Jesus is not like an issuance policy, just say a prayer and your good to go, and then live as you want and do as you want.
 But rather its a commitment that is growing in sanctification in a life that is pleasing to the Lord in all that you say and do.
 There’s a big difference between calling yourself a Christian and being a Christian!

 “Even today, taking up your cross could mean losing family and friends.
 It could mean being mocked, ridiculed, and ostracized. could mean being unpopular and not fitting in.
-It could mean suffering persecution or even death.” ⇒ Will you take up your cross and follow Jesus even if it means rejection and ridicule?
-Will you take up your cross and follow Jesus even if it means being despised, hated, and shunned by the world?
-Will you take up your cross and follow Jesus even if means losing family and friends?
+It could mean suffering persecution or even death.” ⇒ Will you take up your cross and follow Jesus even if it means losing a relationship because your not going to compromise your Christian morals by having sex before marriage and your boyfriend breaks up with you over of it.
+Will you take up your cross and follow Jesus even if it means rejection from your co-workers who are upset with you because you won’t join them in the gossip train going around about your boss.
+Will you take up your cross and follow Jesus even if it means being labelled ant-social because you won’t go out drinking with your friends.
+Will you take up your cross and follow Jesus even if means being seen as anti-intellectual as some who believes if fairy tales because you believe God became a man.
 Will you take up your cross in choosing the narrow way over the way of the world?
 Will you take up your cross in identifying with Jesus, regardless of what it costs you personally, publicly or financially!

 “The reason we need to deny self is because we have this inward inclination towards sin and self passed down from Adam & Eve.” ⇒ Ever since the Garden, humanity has sought to be their own gods, to make their own identities and to protect those identities at all costs.
 Each human being is born with a dedication to self, to pleasing and preferring self, “What’s in it for me”.
 We have a natural tendency towards selfish interests and pursuit.
-Whether its pleasing our self, promoting our self, cherishing our self, etc. Self is the cause of all sins, all fights, all marital issues, all lawsuits, all addictions, all church splits, etc. To deny self is a constant upstream battle.
+Whether its pleasing our self, promoting our self, cherishing our self, etc. Self is the cause of all fights, all marital issues, all lawsuits, all addictions, all church splits, etc. It’s the self that says we need to win, I need to be right.
+The one that says I need win the argument at all costs, even if I’m wrong.
+The one that says I can’t let them see me as weak on this or they’ll walk all over me.
+The one that says stand firm and be proud, that your not going to give in on this no matter what.
+To deny self is a constant upstream battle.
 We have selfishness to battle, pride to battle, ego to battle, etc. You need to turn away from that gravitational pull within you to be all about you.
 (Note: Self is the hardest sin to overcome.
 No one will ever arrive in putting the sin of self completely to death.
 No sooner do we think we’ve put self to death, someone comes along and crosses or slights us in our opinion, or cuts us off in traffic.
 The first thing we do is respond with harsh words.
 Think about it when someone disagrees with you, are you awesome with that.
 Or if they take something from you are you O.K. with that, probably not.)

 Additional Notes & Applications